 We’re pretty confident about this one.
 Apparently, a newly revised (and as yet unreleased) Chromecast was actually sold prematurely in a Best Buy store, just a few days ago… How does this happen?!

 Along with this sale, a leaked image has surfaced that promotes a Smart TV Kit featuring the newly designed Chromecast.

 “Pixel Slate” Chrome OS tablet

-Google’s Chrome operating system has already been the backbone for a handful of devices from the likes of Acer and Hewlett Packard this last 12 months, and this week AboutChromebooks reported they believe Google are developing hybrid tablet device of its own to showcase the platform’s capabilities, appropriately dubbed the “Pixel Slate”.
+Google’s Chrome operating system has already been the backbone for a handful of devices from the likes of Acer and Hewlett Packard this last 12 months, and this week AboutChromebooks reported they believe Google is developing hybrid tablet device of its own to showcase the platform’s capabilities, appropriately dubbed the “Pixel Slate”.

 From what we know so far, it’ll come with a magnetic detachable keyboard, high-res display, Intel Core i7 chip and up to 16GB RAM.
 Let’s just hope it’s priced more appealingly than that of its Apple counterpart, the iPad Pro.

 AND FINALLY: Pixelbook 2 / Atlas / Nocturne